ZhangGe6/sports_counting_by_pose_estimation/README.md

 # About this repository
-This repository is an android demo for real-time single person sports counting  by pose estimation.
+This repository is an android demo for **real-time single person sports counting  by pose estimation**.
 It implementes the CPM and Hourglass model using TensorFlow.
 Mobilenet V2 module is used inside the model for real-time inference.
 Currently we have surpported the sports coungting of:
 * Sit-ups
 * Leg lift